-Our Solicitors have specialist expertise in settlement agreements.
-We are confident in this; you can rest assured that you will be getting expert advice about your settlement agreement from specialist Employment Solicitors who are on your side.
+Our litigation solicitors have specialist expertise in settlement agreements.
+We are confident in this; you can rest assured that you will be getting expert advice about your settlement agreement from our litigation solicitors who are on your side.

 Contact our Litigation Solicitors:

-If you would like to enquire about any matters regarding settlement agreements please complete our online contact form here or send an email to us at [email protected] and one of our solicitors shall call you back.
+If you would like to enquire for any matters regarding settlement agreement disputes please complete our online contact form here or send an email to us at [email protected] and one of our solicitors shall call you back.

 Call us for a free initial consultation

-Settlement Agreements offer the benefit of certainty and a clean break between an employee and his employer.
-An employee will have the security of a termination document setting out what financial settlement together with other aspects of termination.
-It is for these reasons that many employees utilise the Settlement Agreement process, even where an employer has followed a fair process and/or the employment has ended amicably.
+Settlement Agreements offer certainty and a clean break between an employer and his employee.
+The employer has the guarantee that it will not have to deal with a future claim by that employee.
+An employee will have the security of a termination document setting out what financial settlement he or she is receiving together with other aspects of termination such as a job reference.